-Why Taking the Best Odds Matters: A Data-Driven Analysis
+Why Taking the Best Odds Matters, Part I: A Data-Driven Analysis

 Taking suboptimal odds turned a +21u winning strategy into a -26u losing strategy.
 Same bets.
 Same analysis.
 47.7 unit swing.